Drafting a Trade Mark Licensing Agreement in Singapore

-However, if the trade mark owner refuses to sue or fails to do so within 2 months, the licensee itself can sue the infringer, provided that the trade mark owner is made a part of the lawsuit either as a plaintiff or a defendant.
+However, if the trade mark owner refuses to sue or fails to do so within 2 months, the licensee itself can sue the infringer, provided that the trade mark owner is made a part of the lawsuit either as a claimant or a defendant.
 This is unless the licensee has obtained the court’s permission to exclude the trade mark owner from the lawsuit.

 An exclusive licensee can immediately sue anyone, except the trade mark owner, for trade mark infringement as if he were the trade mark owner.

 If the exclusive licensee wishes to sue the trade mark owner for trade mark infringement, the licensee may be able to sue the trade mark owner for breach of contract instead.
 This is because the terms of an exclusive licence would prohibit the trade mark owner from using its own trade mark for the duration of the licence.

 Trade mark licensing is a highly flexible way for businesses to commercialise their intellectual property – a class of business assets that is often overlooked.
 However, this flexibility comes with a level of complexity in these licensing agreements.

 In light of the complex nature of trade mark licensing agreements and the large number of variables and eventualities that need to be considered, it is highly advisable for businesses to engage an intellectual property lawyer when entering into a trade mark licensing agreement.